open-ideas/IDEAS/README.md

 Two tutorials are provided in <code>IDEAS.Examples.Tutorial</code>, serving as demonstrations cases of how the IDEAS library can be used.
 1. <code>IDEAS.Examples.Tutorial.SimpleHouse</code> contains examples with step-by-step instructions for how to build a system model for a simple house with a heating system, ventilation, and weather boundary conditions.
+This tutorial does not use the detailed IDEAS building envelope components, but instead includes a very simple Resistance-Capacitance (RC) model.
 2. <code>IDEAS.Examples.Tutorial.DetailedHouse</code> contains examples with step-by-step instructions for how to build a system model for an office building (using the detailed building envelope component models within IDEAS.Buildings) with occupants, a radiator heating system connected to a heat pump, and a ventilation system.